Together We Can

 The initiative is led by an advisory board whose members are committed to making an impact in our community, raising funds each year to grant to nonprofit organizations and building a $1 million endowment that will ensure philanthropic dollars are available in perpetuity.

-Both the grantmaking and the endowment fund welcome contributions.
+Both the grantmaking and the endowment fund welcome contributions from the community.

-For more information about AALF, please contact Laci Lester, Program Manager, Iniatives at (520) 382-9203 or firstname.lastname@example.org.
+For more information about AALF, please contact Laci Lester, Program Manager, Initiatives at (520) 382-9203 or email@example.com.